Puglia & Southern Italy12 days

 Today begins with a visit to the seaside town of Bari, where a guided tour introduces you to the sights of the historic Old Town, including monuments and cathedrals dating back to the 10th and 11th centuries.
 The tour’s highlight is undoubtedly the Basilica of St. Nicholas, which contains the remains of the bishop whose penchant for anonymous gift-giving inspired the legend of Santa Claus.
 After some free time to explore Bari, continue to Lecce, arriving in time for an included dinner.

 Three words for Lecce’s churches: big, Baroque and beautiful

 Optional Excursion - Otranto with Dinner & Wine Tasting

 This excursion brings you to the seaside town of Otranto, a former Greek colony that repeatedly defied Roman authorities by siding with the Romans’ enemies in the Pyrrhic and Punic Wars.
-You’ll explore Otranto’s old town and the Romanesque church at the center of town.
-Later, enjoy an included dinner featuring regional specialties and a wine tasting.
+Explore Otranto’s old town and the Romanesque church at the center of town.
+Later, sit down for an included dinner featuring regional specialties and a wine tasting.